Fabric Glossary for Women's Lingerie

 - A fabric made from linen fibers obtained from inside the woody stem of the flax plant.
 Linen fibers are much stronger and more lustrous than cotton.
 Linen fabrics are very cool and absorbent, but wrinkle very easily, unless blended with manufactured fibers.
 Linen is one of the world's oldest textile fibers.

-- The name given to material sewn into the inside of a garment to make it more opaque or more comfortable against the skin.
-Frequently lining is used in a bra to add structure or provide a pretty background to sheer and/or lacy fabrics.
+- The name given to the material sewn into the inside of a garment to make it more opaque or more comfortable against the skin.
+Lining is frequently used in a bra to add structure or provide a pretty background to sheer and/or lacy fabrics.

 - A trademark of DuPont, Lycra is the spandex fiber produced by DuPont.
 It is lightweight and soft, but stronger and more durable than rubber.
 Lycra can be stretched over 500% without breaking, and can be stretched repeatedly and still recover to its original length.
 It provides lightweight freedom of movement in foundation garments.
 It is quick to dry and accepts dyes very well.
 Garments with lycra do not pill or hold static.